PX4/PX4-Devguide/en/hardware/board_support_guide.md

 > **Tip** While there is no commitment from the PX4 maintainers and the flight test team to support and test boards in this category, we strongly recommended PX4 and manufacturer teams build close working relationships.
   This will result in a better result for all parties.

+<span></span>
-These boards will be assigned [VER and REV ID](#ver_rev_id) based on compatibility.
+> **Note** These boards will be assigned [VER and REV ID](#ver_rev_id) based on compatibility.
   A special assignment will be made by PX4 if the board is a variant of an FMU specification and capable of running the same binary, with minor differences supported by the manufacturer.
   Contact the PX4 maintainer at [boards@px4.io](mailto:boards@px4.io) to request more information.

 ## Experimental